 As an employee, you have rights that are protected by both state and federal law.
 While Arizona law does have safeguards in place to provide employees a means to seek redress for workplace discrimination, the Equal Employment Opportunity Commission (EEOC) takes such safeguards a step further.
 The EEOC is a federal agency that enforces a variety of laws to protect employees from workplace discrimination and other employer misconduct.
 Further, the EEOC oversees complaints filed by employees alleging discrimination.
 Any employee can file an EEOC complaint, however, doing so without the assistance of an attorney can make the process complicated, and leaves room for small mistakes that could have a significant impact on the success of your claim.

-Nathan M. Smith & Associates, PLLC – Arizona Employment Law Attorneys Providing EEOC Representation
+My AZ Legal Team, PLLC – Arizona Employment Law Attorneys Providing EEOC Representation

 - Race, color, national origin, sex and/or religion;